 - Performance Track Record: Firms can showcase their experience and past performance through a performance track record that includes the internal rate of return (IRR), multiple on invested capital (MOIC), distribution to paid-in capital (DPI), and more.
 For investors, this will show whether the firm knows which levers to pull to make money.

 - Risk Return Scenarios: These scenarios are usually included in the pitch decks and reveal the worst-case, base-case, and best-case scenarios that a potential investment might garner.
-An example is the risk-return scenario offered by Goldman Sachs.

 - Risk Management Frameworks: These reports should reveal the firm’s risk mitigation strategies and the investment due diligence process.
 Investors want to know that the firm has done the legwork to identify possible risks.
 This can be included in investment guidelines and quarterly reports.
 An example is the Aladdin Risk framework used by BlackRock.